angusgee/cat-gpty/README.md

   <img src="./assets/chatgpt-with-error.png" alt="ChatGPT window with error message pasted into prompt" title="ChatGPT window with error message pasted into prompt">
 </p>

 💡 Pro tip: iterate!
-Checking again only takes a few more seconds.
-Why not have the AI review your code for bugs, then check it again for vulnerabilities?
+It pays to have the AI check its answers.
+You can also combine prompts - first review your code for bugs, then again for vulnerabilities, and so on.

 ## Getting started

-NOTE: this is an early release and has only been tested on Ubuntu.
+NOTE: this is an early release.
+It was developed on WSL Ubuntu and has been tested on Kali.

 1. Start by running this command to install the script using curl.